-Clicking on a project in your project overview opens the detail page of your project.
-One of the first widgets you’ll see is Teamleader’s Work breakdown.
+Clicking on a project in your project overview opens the Work breakdown page.
 It allows you to make clear estimates of the required work per project phase and allows you to keep your projects perfectly under control.
 Read everything there is to know about the work breakdown on projects here!

 Planning a project in manageable pieces and dividing the work equally among colleagues can be a feat.
 Especially when a project grows into several phases, then an overall picture is quickly lacking.
 With the work breakdown on projects, we offer a solution to that problem.

-After creating your project and defining the first phase, you'll be redirected to the detail page of your project.
+After creating your project and defining the first phase, you'll be redirected to the work breakdown page.
 You can add a description of the project by clicking on the pencil next to 'Description'.

 Now, plan all major phases of your project first.
-You do this by clicking on Details next to the 'Work breakdown'.
-A new page opens and then you click on the Add phase button in the top-right hand corner.
+You do this by clicking on the button Add phase.
 A side panel opens on the right in which you can fill out the most important steps to bring the project to a successful conclusion.